 Overall, I enjoyed my visit to The Brasserie and I wouldn’t hesitate on returning under better circumstances.
 I also hear that they do a great Afternoon Tea and I’m a sucker for dainty sandwiches and cakes, so that is next on my list!

-Disclaimer: I was invited by The Bothy as a guest in return for a review.
-Whilst my meal was complimentary, I was under no obligation to write a positive review and my comments reflect my true experience that afternoon.
+Disclaimer: I was invited by The Millennium Hotel as a guest in return for a review.
+Whilst my meal was complimentary, I was under no obligation to write a positive review and my comments reflect my true experience that evening.